ShaMiT19/OPS_ComputationalAssessment/README.md

         - Paths to both weight files
             • Output: An evaluation.csv file containing image names and corresponding model predictions
             • Note: As with Test.py, update the weight file paths if you change the folder structure.
 5. I've also added the script for splitting the input dataset into training and test dataset.
 I takes in the path for input folder and the labels file, and splits the folder and csv into 2 parts each.
 With 80% on the data in training and 20% in test.
+Name of the file is TrainTestSplit.py

 # Approach of the project